Routine diabetes tests

-Also see your dentist every 6 months.
+See your dentist every 6 months, also.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.

-If you have had foot ulcers before, see your doctor every 3 - 6 months.
+If you have had foot ulcers before, see your doctor every 3 to 6 months.
 It is always a good idea to ask your doctor to check your feet.

 Adults with type 2 diabetes should have this test every year.
 People with high cholesterol may have this test more often.